-17. PREPAYMENTS AND OTHER RECEIVABLES
+16. PREPAYMENTS AND OTHER RECEIVABLES

-2023 2022
+2024 2023

 HK\$'000 HK\$'000

-Deposits, prepayments and other receivables 5,072 8,589
+Deposits, prepayments and other receivables 4,084 5,072

-The directors believe that no impairment allowance is necessary in respect of other receivables and other assets as there have not been a significant change in credit quality and the balances are still considered fully recoverable.
-There has been no change in the estimation techniques or significant assumptions made during the current reporting period in assessing the ECL allowance for other receivables and other assets.
-Therefore, ECL rate of other receivables and other assets are assessed to be close to zero and no provision was made as of 31 December 2023 and 2022.
+The directors believe that no impairment allowance is necessary in respect of other receivables as there have not been a significant change in credit quality and the balances are still considered fully recoverable.
+There has been no change in the estimation techniques or significant assumptions made during the current reporting period in assessing the ECL allowance for other receivables.
+Therefore, ECL rate of other receivables are assessed to be close to zero and no provision was made as of 31 December 2024 and 2023.

-18. CASH AND CASH EQUIVALENTS AND OTHER CASH FLOW INFORMATION
+17. CASH AND CASH EQUIVALENTS AND OTHER CASH FLOW INFORMATION